miproductions/iot-arduino/README.md

 + Internal sensor temperature

-Pre-requisiste setup for the 2 flows
+Pre-requisite setup for the 2 flows
 ============================
 1. Connect Ethernet / Wifi shield to Arduino Uno
 2. Connect Ethernet cable to the Ethernet / Wifi shield